snonux/ds-sim/README.md

 # DS-Sim

-DS-Sim is a modern, open-source simulator for distributed systems, written in Java.
+DS-Sim is a open-source simulator for distributed systems, written in Java.
 It provides a powerful environment for simulating and learning about distributed systems concepts.

 ![DS-Sim Screenshot](screenshots/screenshot2.png)